DaxuBnoduz/node-killer/README.md

 ## 🧪 Manual Smoke Test
-1. Start a dev server (`next dev`, `vite dev`, etc.).
+1. Start one server for each runtime you use (`next dev`, `vite dev`, `bun dev`, etc.).
 2. Run `npm run dev` for Node Killer.
-3. Confirm the menu shows the processes with PID/port information.
+3. Confirm the menu shows each process with the correct label (node/vite/bun), ports, and that disabling a type in Preferences hides its entries.
 4. Terminate a single process, then try **Kill all** and review the notifications.